Future Homes Hub Logo

 • how you minimise, mitigate or compensate for environmental harm (otherwise known as the mitigation hierarchy)

-• how you or someone you employ will monitor, report and manage the biodiversity of the site long-term (otherwise known as a net gain agreement)
+• how you or someone you employ will monitor, report and manage the biodiversity of the site long-term (thorough development of a Biodiversity gain plan an HPPM)

 • how you work with landowners if you do not own the land yourself